hlacontainers/lrc/README.md

 	yourApplicationImagename
 ````

-If only the advertise address is specified, then the port range defaults to `6000-6001:6001-6002`.
+If only the advertise address is specified, then the port range defaults to `6000-6000:5000-5000`.

-If only the advertise address and the TCP port range are specified, then the UDP port range defaults to `<maxtcpport> .. <maxtcpport>+<maxtcpport>-<mintcpport>`.
+If only the advertise address and the TCP port range are specified, then the UDP port range defaults to `5000-(5000+<maxtcpport>-<mintcpport>)`.

+There is a LRC limitation on the UDP port range:

+- When using JRE 6 or lower: the LRC selects odd-numbered UDP ports.

+- When using JRE 7 or higher: the LRC selects even-numbered UDP ports.
+For example, UDP port range `30001-30001` is invalid for JRE 8.

+This restriction can be disabled by adding`se.pitch.prti1516e.disablePortRestrictions=true` to the LRC settings file.

 ### Portico LRC settings